Klaus Kærgård

-Klaus Kærgaard (born 21 October 1976) is a retired Danish professional football, who most notably won the 2000 Danish Cup with Viborg FF.
+Klaus Kærgaard (born 21 October 1976) is a Danish retired professional football, who most notably won the 2000 Danish Cup with Viborg FF.
 He was a forward for Danish clubs Viborg FF and FC Midtjylland.
 From 1998 to 2007, Kærgård played a combined total 171 games and scored 38 goals in the Danish Superliga championship for the two teams.
 He ended his career prematurely in 2007, due to injuries.